 Research in bioplastic (biomaterial) alternatives

 Since recycling is good but using 100% “bio-compatible” 1 materials is even better, we are constantly evaluating an alternative to this solution by working hard to learn about new materials and manufacturing solutions that are already out there.
 Since 2018* (*Documentation available) we are asking for help and opinions on the academic backgrounds of the project.

-“A tree can absorb as much as 48 pounds of carbon dioxide from the atmosphere, and in exchange release oxygen.
+“Over one year a mature tree will take up about 22 kilograms of carbon dioxide from the atmosphere, and in exchange release oxygen.
 Each year, 1.3 million trees are estimated to remove more than 2500 tonnes of pollutants from the air.”
 3 One single average box of Vektorelle is + – 5kg of C02.
-In one year of its lifetime a tree absorbs 21kg of C02 (Accurate charts will be published here if the project succeeds).
+In one year of its lifetime, a tree absorbs 21kg of C02 (Accurate charts would be published once scale production start).
 We can say that a seventy-one tree plantation in a safe alpine area compensates for one thousand Vektorelle boxes.
 The rest is maths.

 External references and useful lectures

 2 What is the carbon dioxide (CO2) issue?
 Read here